IFAKA/yt-terminal/README.md

 # yt - YouTube Terminal Browser

-A beautiful, fast terminal-based YouTube browser with video search, thumbnail previews, and seamless playback using mpv.

-## Features

-- Search YouTube directly from your terminal
-- **Personal account access** - subscriptions, playlists, recommendations, watch later, liked videos
-- Browse and search YouTube playlists
+🚀 **A beautiful, blazing-fast terminal YouTube browser** - Search, browse, and play videos instantly from your terminal with stunning visuals and zero distractions.

+## ✨ Why You'll Love It

+**⚡ Lightning Fast**
+- Instant results with smart caching
-- Interactive video selection with `fzf`
+- Real-time search with live progress
+- Zero wait time - cached searches load in milliseconds

+**🎨 Gorgeous Interface**
+- Beautiful Unicode borders and modern design
+- Colorful, easy-to-scan results
-- Thumbnail previews in the terminal (with `chafa`)
+- Thumbnail previews right in your terminal
+- Distraction-free focus mode

+**🎯 Simple & Powerful**
+- Type what you want, press Enter - that's it
+- Keyboard shortcuts you already know (j/k/Enter)
+- Auto-play for uninterrupted listening
+- One command to rule them all

+**🔐 Your Personal YouTube**
+- Access subscriptions, playlists, recommendations
+- Seamless browser cookie authentication (no passwords!)
+- Watch later queue at your fingertips
+- All your liked videos in one place

+**🎵 Music Mode**
-- Audio-only mode for music and podcasts
+- Audio-only mode - perfect for background music
-- **Smart caching** - search results cached for 1 hour
-- **Seamless authentication** - uses browser cookies automatically (Brave, Firefox, Chrome, Safari, Edge)
-- Real-time search progress with spinner
-- Plays videos with `mpv` for the best quality
-- Vim-style keybindings for navigation
-- Clean and colorful terminal UI
-- Play videos from URLs directly
+- Browse entire playlists instantly
-- Autoplay related content (YouTube-style)
+- Autoplay keeps the vibe going
+- Save bandwidth while coding

 ## Preview